Skills

 Process

-These skills operate on the workflow itself rather than on site content -- one stress-tests a plan, the other scaffolds new skills.
+These skills operate on the workflow itself rather than on site content.

 /write-a-skill

 Scaffolds a new sandbox skill.
 Asks what the skill does and what should trigger it, then drafts a single-file SKILL.md with sandbox conventions baked in: terse voice, no emojis, name + description frontmatter only.
-Splits into progressive-disclosure reference files when the skill grows past ~150 lines (see supabase/ for the working example).
+Splits into progressive-disclosure reference files when the skill grows past ~150 lines.
 Adapted from Matt Pocock's write-a-skill with his glossary/ADR assumptions removed.